Dining in Oregon

 Don and I finally reached our hotel in New Mexico and turned on the TV.
 It was close to the 6 pm in D.C.
 Crowds still filled the streets, despite a 6 pm curfew.
 Eventually the live coverage paused, to share images and footage of what had unfolded, hours earlier.

 How could this be our country?
-Angry crowds with in MAGA red, carrying confederate flags and Trump flags... scaling walls and breaking windows.. spraying tear gas...ransacking..looting...occupying offices.
-Congress and staff rushing to safety.. hiding under furniture... putting on gas masks...
+Angry crowds... many in MAGA hats, carrying confederate flags and Trump flags... scaling walls and breaking windows.. spraying tear gas... ransacking.. looting... occupying offices.
+Congress and staff rushing to safety... hiding under furniture... putting on gas masks...
 Chaos!